 END CLIMATE CHANGE, START CLIMATE OF CHANGE is a project funded by the European Commission in the framework of the…

-Discover moreCambodia is one of the poorest, most unequal and most problematic countries in terms of protection of human rights in Asia.
-WeWorld has been present in the country since 2009 with programmes focused on education, protection of child rights and migrants.
+Discover moreCambodia is one of the poorest, most unequal and most problematic countries in terms of human rights protection in Asia.
+WeWorld has been present in the country since 2009 with programs focused on primary education, child protection, youth employment and safe migration.

 END CLIMATE CHANGE, START CLIMATE OF CHANGE is a project funded by the European Commission in the framework of the…